 Things to Do Sledding in NYC: Best hills to hit on a snow day By amNY.com staff Updated January 17, 2019 4:57 PM Print Share fbShare Tweet gShare Email When snow hits the city, there are two things we are most grateful for: not having to move our cars and being able to grab a sled.
 Our parks are home to some pretty great hills -- and, let's face it, even a modest slope can provide hours of channeling your inner child -- that are all the much better when covered in the fluffy white stuff.
 So zip up your snowsuit and head to these city parks when Mother Nature graces us with enough snowfall to make it worth your while.
-Central Park, Manhattan Photo Credit: Getty Images/ Chris Hondros One of the most popular and steepest sledding spots in Central Park is Pilgrim Hill, near 72nd Street and Fifth Avenue and marked by a statue of a pilgrim at its peak.
+Central Park, Manhattan Photo Credit: Getty Images/Astrid Riecken One of the most popular and steepest sledding spots in Central Park is Pilgrim Hill, near 72nd Street and Fifth Avenue and marked by a statue of a pilgrim at its peak.
 For a spot that's better for small children, try Cedar Hill, near 78th Street and Fifth Avenue.
+Fort Greene, Brooklyn Photo Credit: Getty Images/Michael Heiman Enter the park at Willoughby Avenue for a family-friendly hill leading to a wide-open field, or join the crowds by the tennis courts.
+Myrtle Avenue borders the north of the park, Dekalb on the south.
 Sunset Park, Brooklyn Photo Credit: Polly Higgins The namesake park in Sunset Park, with its main entrance at Fifth Avenue and 43rd Street, has a hill that's steep enough to speed down -- but not too ridiculous to climb once you're ready for another round.
 Just watch out for the fence at the bottom!
 Fort Tryon Park, Inwood Photo Credit: nycgovparks.org Known for housing The Cloisters, the park, at Riverside Drive and Broadway, is also a solid sledding spot.
 Enter from the southern end to get to the ideal sledding hill at Billings Lawn, which comes with a view of the New Jersey Palisades.
 Riverside Park, Upper West Side Photo Credit: nycgovparks.org Riverside Park offers you a choice of slopes on Riverside Drive between 92nd and 103rd Streets, but it's the hill at 103rd that the Parks Department recommends most.
 Carl Schurz Park, Upper East Side Photo Credit: Getty Images / Yana Paskova Hit this slender park by the East River and you might just see the de Blasio family pulling a four-person toboggan: Gracie Mansion sits inside Carl Schurz Park, at East 86th Street and East End Avenue.
 The best slope is a lawn north of the mansion at 89th Street and East End Avenue.
 Prospect Park, Brooklyn Photo Credit: Getty Images / Spencer Platt Prospect Park's expansive grounds offer up plenty of sledding -- and skiing -- opportunities, but your best bet is near the Tennis House at Prospect Park West and 9th Street.
-Fort Greene Park, Brooklyn Photo Credit: Getty Images / Spencer Platt Enter the park at Willoughby Avenue for a family-friendly hill leading to a wide-open field, or join the crowds by the tennis courts.
-Myrtle Avenue borders the north of the park, Dekalb on the south.
 Juniper Valley Park, Queens Photo Credit: nycgovparks.org Grab your sled and get ready to compete for a prime spot in this popular park, where sledders congregate on Juniper Boulevard at 75th Street (look for the tennis building).
 Astoria Park, Queens Photo Credit: nycgovparks.org Wander just off of Ditmars Boulevard to 19 Street and Shore Boulevard and you'll find a popular sledding hill, unbeatable views and a year-round bathroom (as if you could get that snowsuit off, anyway).
 Forest Park, Queens Photo Credit: nycgovparks.org Families with young kids will love the hill at the Mary Whelan Playground at 79th Street and Park Lane South.
 Crotona Park, Bronx Photo Credit: NYCParks.gov / Malcolm Pinckney Winter doesn't bring baseball weather, but there's a hill behind ball field No. 3, at Fulton Avenue and the Cross Bronx Expressway, that's perfect for snow days.
 By amNY.com staff Share on Facebook Share on Twitter More on this topic Snow day?
 Here's what to do in the cityDon't let the bad weather get you down.
-Scenes from the winter wonderlandSnowy shots, from the Bronx to Brooklyn.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Scenes from the winter wonderlandSnowy shots from around the five boroughs.
+Comments We're revamping our Comments section.
+Learn more and share your input.